Frikanalen/frikanalen/README.md

 ## Current development focus

-- We are migrating to Kubernetes
+- We are migrating to Kubernetes - most everything done there, but:
+    - Our Django installation needs to move from a QEMU VM to Kubernetes
+    - Schedule generation needs rewriting/moving
+    - Upload receiver and file mover/processer needs moving
 - We are modernizing our playout code
     - Instrumentalization, monitoring/alerting
     - Intelligently filling idle air time [with graphics](packages/utils/on-air-graphics)